 All Ph.D. candidates must present their work in a thesis seminar.

 Students have the opportunity to attend a wide range of seminars, from weekly informal group seminars to named lectureships.
 BMB graduate students actively participate in the regularly scheduled BMB seminars by attending BMB202.
 Graduate students actively participate in the regularly scheduled seminars.
-These seminars are organized and operated by graduate students who select and invite the speakers as well as arrange appointment schedules.
 There are also seminar series in physics, biology, and chemistry that may interest BMB graduate students.

 Phone: (626) 395-6446